lmammino/loige.co/content/posts/2014-01-17_backup-your-server-with-dropbox/index.md

   - server
 ---

-In my early days as *CTO* at [Sbaam](http://sbaam.com) I had to setup a web server from the ground up.
-As it happens in many startups the work had to be done quickly and with an *almost-0-budget*, so it left no space to sophysticated solutions for recurring tasks such as **backup**.
+In my early days as _CTO_ at [Sbaam](http://sbaam.com) I had to setup a web server from the ground up.
+As it happens in many startups the work had to be done quickly and with an _almost-0-budget_, so it left no space to sophisticated solutions for recurring tasks such as **backup**.
 I always have been a web developer and focused on coding so, I admit I had really a poor knowledge about how to setup a remote unix virtual machine.

-So, speaking about backups, I needed a solution that would be cost-effective, easy to install and easy to mantain at the same time.
+So, speaking about backups, I needed a solution that would be cost-effective, easy to install and easy to maintain at the same time.
 I would have loved it if it can be as simple as sharing a [Dropbox](https://db.tt/ref37L7) folder.
 As this thought crossed my mind I wondered if there was some way to interact with dropbox from a script to create files and folders and started googling about it.
 Luckily Dropbox offers a good command line client that allows to bring your synced files and folders also on graphic-less machines.

 Ultimately my solution was to install the Dropbox command line on the server using a dedicated Dropbox account and backup files by simply copying/linking them on the Dropbox folder.
 This way I prepared and scheduled a script that simply had to copy the files I wanted to backup on the dropbox folder.
 Then I have the files backupped in the cloud and automatically synced on my local machine.
 Furthermore i had chance to share the backup folder with all my collaborators.

 This solution works very well for small projects so I will resume all the steps I followed to install and use dropbox this way.
-I used an *ubuntu* machine so I suppose the following steps should work on debian machines.
+I used an _ubuntu_ machine so I suppose the following steps should work on debian machines.

 ## Prepare the dropbox user

 I preferred to have a dedicated user to handle the whole Dropbox daemon and folder so just create it now:

     sudo useradd -d /dropbox -m dropbox